actionshrimp/config-nix/README.md

 You need to manually install homebrew using the homebrew installer for nix-darwin to be able to manage homebrew packages.

-#### iTerm2

-Annoyingly iTerm2 doesn't seem to follow symlinks, so the preferences directory needs to be manually set to ./dotfiles/iterm2 in iTerm2's General > Preferences > Load preferences from a custom folder or URL.

 ## Troubleshooting

 Error on macos when applying via a separate 'admin' account: